 One client told us recently that they were genuinely excited about the potential transformation in services that would result through the procurement exercise.
 They were encouraged to see the innovations proposed within the bidders’ proposals and really well thought through active communities programmes hard baked into the specification.

 Without focused investment to keep assets efficient, attractive and inclusive, positive procurement outcomes will be thin on the ground.
-But for those Councils who have invested or are prepared to invest, the future is still bright for active communities – particularly when linked to a wider pivot to wellness.
+But for those Councils who have invested or are prepared to invest, the future is still bright for active communities – particularly when linked to a wider pivot to active wellbeing.

 SLC is the leading adviser to local authorities in procurement and partnering.
-We are also leading thinking in supporting local authorities in pivoting their leisure services to wellness.
+We are also leading thinking in supporting local authorities in pivoting their leisure services to active wellbeing.
 SLC regularly run virtual Think Tank Seminars to share best practice, facilitate peer to peer learning and support.

 www.slc.uk.com 01444 459927